-- 5020.
+- 5000.
+TEACHING ENGLISH AT THE COLLEGE LEVEL.
+(3-3-0).
+This course supports students in studying theories and practices specific to teaching at the college level.
+Course assignments and projects will demonstrate effective practice in the teaching of language, analysis of literature, and writing specific to community college and university classrooms.
+Prerequisite: Admission to the Graduate School. - 5020.
 AMERICAN RENAISSANCE.
 (3-3-0).
 Consists primarily of essays and short fiction of mid-19th Century American prose writers, especially Emerson, Poe, Thoreau, Fuller, Hawthorne, Stowe, and Melville. - 5030.
 NATIONAL WRITING PROJECT SUMMER INSTITUTE.
 (6-24-0).
 Intensive seminar in the practice and teaching of writing.
 Particular emphasis is placed on both writing and teaching as processes, as well as on the effective use of the Writer's Workshop model. - 5040.
 INTRODUCTION TO PHONOLOGY.
 (3-3-0).
 The course presents a basic introduction to speech and speech production from the point of view of linguistics.
 The basic features of speech system and production are discussed in detail.
 Students will also learn a phonetic transcription system to describe and analyze the speech sounds of English and other languages.
-Prerequisite: Graduate standing. - 5050.
+Prerequisite: Graduate standing.

+- 5050.
 QUALITATIVE RESEARCH METHODS FOR LANGUAGE AND COMMUNICATION STUDIES.
 (3-3-0).
 Introduces and examines commonly accepted procedures and epistemological foundations for qualitative research in language and communication studies such as participant observation, interviewing, and ethnography.
 Both doing and reporting qualitative research studies will be stressed - 5060.
 INTERCULTURAL COMMUNICATION.
 (3-3-0).
 This course will examine principles and theories of communication across cultures.
 Topics to be discussed include intercultural communication competence, cultural patterns of communication, verbal and nonverbal dimensions of intercultural communication, and obstacles to intercultural communication. - MEDIEVAL THROUGH 18TH CENTURY RHETORIC.
 (3-3-0).
 Survey of rhetorical theory from medieval times through 1700s.
-Application of theories to scholarship in the history of rhetoric and the teaching of writing. - 5210.
-MODERN AND CONTEMPORARY LITERARY THEORY.
+Application of theories to scholarship in the history of rhetoric and the teaching of writing. - 5220.
+TECHNICAL WRITING.
 (3-3-0).
-Designed to follow "Literary Criticism," English 5500, "Modern and Contemporary Literary Theory" will explore important post-l960's texts and their background sources. - 5230.
+This course focuses on rhetorical technique and writing skills for analyzing, producing, and editing technical documents for a variety of audiences and purposes in business, industrial, scientific, and technological fields. - 5230.
 ADVANCED TECHNICAL WRITING AND EDITING.
 (3-3-0).
 Practice and theory of technical writing and editing, organization, presentation and style of reports, articles, etc. that emerge in technical fields. - 5240.
 PRINCIPLES OF SECOND LANGUAGE LEARNING, INSTRUCTION AND METHODOLOGY.
 (3-3-0).
-Examines a number of second language learning/teaching paradigms and focuses on the changing forms and functions of methodology and technique as the emphasis of language pedagogy has shifted from teacher directed, drill and pattern practice to learner focused, task-based instruction.
+Examines a number of second language learning/teaching paradigms and focuses on the changing forms and functions of methodology and technique as the emphasis of language pedagogy has shifted from teacher directed, drill and pattern practice to learner focused, task-based instruction. - 5250.

-5250.
 STUDIES IN THE 18th CENTURY.
 (3-3-0).